franko/regress-pro/new-docs/intro.rst

   - the substrate
   - a number of thin films, possibly a single film or none
-  - the environment where measurement is done (usually "vacuum").
+  - the environment where measurement is done.

 Each material used in the film stack will be associated to a refractive index resolved in wavelength.
 In the film stack the thickness of each layer is entered in the corresponding text field on the right.